What is hydropower?

 We have identified that PHES will play a significant role in helping Australia transition to renewable energy, and is funding a range of projects to further develop the technology.
-Read more about ARENA’s support for PHES: Will pumped hydro unlock the transition to renewables?
+Read more about our support for PHES: Will pumped hydro unlock the transition to renewables?

 We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.